 Google appreciates the use of images to complement the written content.
 However, Google can’t identify what the images you are using are unless you use descriptive ALT text to tell Google what they are.

 Make sure that you use strong SEO keywords in this ALT text so that your images can be found on Google’s search engine, thereby improving that page’s ability to generate more traffic.

-Pay attention to your Page Authority and do what you can to increase the score if it’s low – this will help put your web pages in the best position possible to earn a high ranking.
+Pay attention to your Page Authority and do what you can to increase the score if it’s low – this will help put your web pages in a better position to rank better in the SERP (Search Engine Result Page).